Does Your Small Business Need a Consultant?

 - provide advice on ways to cut business costs.

-Your business may only need the services of an accountant for a few hours a year, but it may be well worth your while.
+Hiring an accountant for just a few hours a year may be well worth your while.

 - Desktop computers